-Throughout Hyde’s communities there are many local groups set up and managed by residents, with the support of Hyde staff.
+Throughout our communities there are many local groups set up and managed by residents, with the support of our staff.
 Tenants and Residents Associations (TRAs) are semi-formal groups with elected officers and who function in line with our TRA policy in order to receive funding.
 Community groups are more informal and are often interest based – set up to resolve local issues or organise activities.

-The Hyde Group has introduced a new Tenants and Residents Association Policy.
-The new policy will help us provide a consistent level of support to Hyde tenants and residents associations.
+We have a Tenants and Residents Association Procedure.
+The procedure helps us provide a consistent level of support to our tenants and residents associations.

 - Offer an annual TRA administration grant of up to £300 for smaller groups and up to £500 for larger groups (over 600 properties)